 Wolf spiders will bite if provoked, but their venom is not dangerous to humans.
 Bite symptoms are minimal and may cause itching, swelling, and mild pain.

 #2.
 Cellar Spider

 - Cephalothorax (head) and abdomen are different shades of brown.

 - Less than a 1/2-inch (12.7 mm) body, 2-inch (51 mm) long legs, and the body is the shape of a peanut.

 - Some species have 8 eyes, while others only have 6 eyes.

-Well, it’s most likely the Cellar Spider!
+Well, it’s most likely a Cellar Spider!
 These long, thin, and delicate arachnids are commonly found in Utah in homes and buildings.
-Every time I clean my basement with a vacuum, a few of these spiders end up getting sucked inside.
+Whenever I clean my basement with a vacuum, a few of these spiders always seem to get sucked inside.

 Cellar Spider Range Map

 Cellar Spiders do something exciting when their web is disturbed by touch or has entangled large prey.
 They start vibrating rapidly, which has led to them sometimes being called “vibrating spiders.”
 They do this behavior to hide from predators or increase the chance of catching an insect that brushed up against their web.